 In this case, we saw that this person has at least 75 units of our product to sell.
 So I went to our Logistics Manager to see if he made any bulk orders of this specific product and maybe that is the person who is selling them.

 This was a relatively new product at the time so he said he had made no bulk or wholesale orders.

-Given that we design and produce our own products, there’s only 3 ways someone can be selling against our listing on Amazon:
+Given that we design and produce our products, there are only 3 ways someone can sell against our listing on Amazon:

 We have a great long-standing relationship with our factory, so I didn’t believe they would risk that for this random new product.

 So the only thing remaining was that someone was stealing inventory.

 With that being the only thing I could control and investigate, I started looking into it.

 I started having our Logistics and Inventory Manager do an audit of our inventory to see if anything was missing.
 This meant reviewing our inventory logs.
 Reviewing what we ordered from the factory, what arrived, and finding any deficits between what we sold vs what we have in stock.

 While that was happening, I got a personal name attached to the LLC that was selling on Amazon. (don’t ask me how)

 Now I’m going to get into the weeds here of how I figured out who it was so if you don’t want to know the gory details, skip to the next part.
 However, the State District Attorney did say I had missed my calling in life because of the detective work and evidence I collected.